 The wheel brakes are actuated hydraulically, the reinforcement is actuated electrically, and the activation is actuated electronically.

-The control unit detects with how much force the driver is depressing the brake pedal and calculates how much braking torque is needed within milliseconds.
+The control unit detects how much force the driver is depressing the brake pedal and calculates how much braking torque is needed within milliseconds.

 Put into motion by an electric spindle drive, the displacement piston pushes the brake fluid into the brake lines.
-The transition from the engine brake to the pure friction brake is smooth, and the driver does not notice it.
+As a result, the transition from the engine brake to the pure friction brake is smooth, and the driver does not notice it.

-A second piston generates the familiar pedal feeling for the driver’s foot by means of a pressure-resistant element.
+A second piston generates the familiar pedal feeling for the driver’s foot utilizing a pressure-resistant element.
 Thanks to this brake pedal simulator, the driver is not affected by what is happening in the hydraulics.

-This is barely more than a blink of the eye and creates impressively short braking distances.
-Even at a very slow speed, such as during maneuvering, the car decelerates via the wheel brakes because this is more efficient than electric braking.
+This is barely more than a blink of an eye and creates impressively short braking distances.
+Furthermore, even at a very slow speed, such as during maneuvering, the car decelerates via the wheel brakes because this is more efficient than electric braking.

 The “brake-by-wire” technology of the electrohydraulically integrated brake control system enables a larger air gap, i.e. a greater distance between the brake pad and brake disk, to be set.

 The video below shows how the system works.